huggingface/blog/object-detection-leaderboard.md

 The parameter ```threshold``` in function ```post_prcess_object_detection``` is used to filter the detected bounding boxes based on their confidence scores.

 As previously discussed, the Precision x Recall curve is built by measuring the Precision and Recall across the full range of confidence values [0,1].
-Thus, limiting the detections before evaluation will produce biased results, as we will leave some detections apart.
+Thus, limiting the detections before evaluation will produce biased results, as we will leave some detections out.

 #### Varying the batch size

 The batch size not only affects the processing time but may also result in different detected boxes.
 The image pre-processing step may change the resolution of the input images based on their sizes.

 As mentioned in [DETR documentation](https://huggingface.co/docs/transformers/model_doc/detr), by default, `DetrImageProcessor` resizes the input images such that the shortest side is 800 pixels, and resizes again so that the longest is at most 1333 pixels.
-At inference time, the shortest side is set to 800.
-Due to this resizing, images in a batch can have different sizes.
-DETR solves this by padding images up to the largest size in a batch and by creating a pixel mask that indicates which pixels are real/which are padding.
+Due to this, images in a batch can have different sizes.
+DETR solves this by padding images up to the largest size in a batch, and by creating a pixel mask that indicates which pixels are real/which are padding.

 To illustrate this process, let's consider the examples in Figure 9 and Figure 10.
 In Figure 9, we consider batch size = 1, so both images are processed independently with `DetrImageProcessor`.
 The first image is resized to `(800, 1201)`, making the detector predict 28 boxes with class `vase`, 22 boxes with class `chair`, ten boxes with class `bottle`, etc.